 Submission:

-The Culture & Heritage Award is open to all final year students, from all backgrounds, across all fashion courses registered under GFF membership who wish to embrace difference.
+The Culture & Heritage Award is open to all final-year students, from all backgrounds, across all fashion courses registered under GFF membership who wish to embrace difference.
 This award has two pathways, each with its own award:

-• Culture & Heritage Award Design – Projects with a 3D outcome such as clothing collections, footwear, and accessories.
+2. Culture & Heritage Award Design – Projects with a 3D outcome such as clothing collections, footwear, and accessories.
 These still need to be accompanied by a portfolio and body of work.

-The Graduate Fashion Foundation acknowledges global race inequalities and the impact that they can have on the lived experiences of people of colour.
-This award has been created to give students a platform to promote an awareness of the vital global conversations that address race and ethnicity.
-It aims to embrace and acknowledge other experiences and cultures while highlighting the limited representation of people of colour within the fashion industry.
-The award is intended to give students the confidence to open conversations and highlight underrepresented areas.
+The Graduate Fashion Foundation acknowledges national and global race and cultural inequalities and the impact that they can have on the lived experiences of marginalised people.
+This award has been created to give students a platform to promote an awareness of the vital conversations that address race, ethnicity, and culture.
+It aims to embrace and acknowledge other experiences and cultures while highlighting the limited representation of under-represented people within the fashion industry.
+The award is intended to give students the confidence to open conversations and highlight under-represented areas.
 The award will celebrate and acknowledge work that demonstrates an enhanced knowledge and understanding of the topic.
+The work must reflect a culturally informed perspective that challenges race inequalities and cultural inequalities and celebrates national/global contributions made by marginalised people.
+The winning work must provide a refreshing and innovative direction that may address race, ethnicity, and/or culture through lived experiences of under-represented people and the following:

-• Celebrates the influence of culture and heritage on a student’s work
+- Celebrates the influence of culture and heritage on a student’s work

-• Explores historical, political, contextual knowledge and understanding
+- Explores historical, political, contextual knowledge and understanding

-• Protests against racial inequality and injustice
+- Protests against inequality and injustice

 Criteria:

-• A strong focus on culture and heritage
+- A strong focus on culture and heritage

-• Visionary thinking, passion and courage
+- Visionary thinking, passion, and courage

-• Authentic, resourceful, creative enquiry
+- Authentic, resourceful, creative inquiry

-• Opinion-led with extensive research or fashion commentary
+- Opinion-led with extensive research or fashion commentary

-The Culture and Heritage awards will be judged in two stages.
+Process: The Culture and Heritage awards will be judged in two stages.
 All nominated students will have to submit a supporting statement for scrutiny at the pre-event shortlisting by industry experts.

 Part 1:

-Monday 20th May 2024, 18:00 hours - Deadline for submission, academic staff are to nominate 2 final year students.
+Monday, May 19, 2025, 18:00 hours - Deadline for submission, academic staff are to

 Selection:

 An Industry expert will shortlist 12 students from the entries submitted.
-Thursday 30th May, 2024 - The names of the shortlisted students will be announced.

 Awards Judging will be onsite at GFW in central London.
 Shortlisted students must bring their full entry for the final judging.
 This can be physical work plus digital elements if required.
 The judging will be an opportunity to talk through the students work, ideas and answer questions from the judges.